wd5gnr/1802UNO/examples/readme.md

 * bcd.txt - My first program published in QuestData!
 You do your decimal data entry (00-99) and press GO to see the result.
 Now you can enter a new value and press enter.
 The logic, by the way, is 2*(M/4+M/16)+L. Note that this is the same as 2*(5*M/16)+L or 10*M/16+L. Where M=the top digit unshifted and L is the bottom digit.
 So for number 92, M=90 and L=2 (hex).
 Remember 16 is 10 hex so in hex you get 0A*90/10+2.

+* bcd.hex - Same as above in Intel hex file format.

 * bcd1.txt - Same as above but uses IDL to stop the processor while waiting for input.
 Press run to continue.